dgKrajnik/dgkbank/readme.md

 **2 To run the development network:**

-Navigate:
+- Navigate

 ```
 ./build/nodes.
 ```

-Run File:
+- Run File

 ```
 ./runnodes
 ```

-To make an issuance request to the bank, run:
+- To make an issuance request to the bank, Run:

 ```
 ./gradlew runBankClient -Pthought=<thought>
 ```

-CHECK: To check if the transaction was successful, run:
+- To check if the transaction was successful, Run:

 ```
 run vaultQuery contractStateType: com.dgkrajnik.bank.DanielState
 ```

-In the shell of the BCS learning node, and check for a valid DanielState in the output.
+- In the shell of the BCS learning node, and check for a valid DanielState in the output.

 ### Running the Tests: